dgroomes/my-software/README.md

 * [x] DONE Can I get rid of `bb`?
 I no longer have a need for the speed-up of bb and also my spread of bash files is tiny now because I'm on Nushell.
 The catalyst is that `brew shellenv` is misbehaving now because it overwrites the PATH with some hardcoded stuff... not going to bother figuring that out.
+* [ ] Split out instructions into own directory.
+It's worked well but now this repo is `my-software`, much more broad.

 ## Finished Wish List Items